pulp/pulp/docs/sphinx/user-guide/admin-client/nodes.rst

 ^^^^^^^

 The ``node bind`` command is used to associate a repository with a child node.
 This association determines which repositories may be synchronized to child nodes.
-The strategy specified here, overrides the default strategy specified when the repository was enabled.
+The strategy specified here overrides the default strategy specified when the repository was enabled.
 More information on *repository-level* synchronization strategies can be  found :ref:`here<node_strategies>`.